fdb/slarg-website/research-week/2024/2024-10-24-kasala-and-lukasa-ongoing.md

 date: 2024-10-24
 location: Sint Lucas Antwerpen showroom
 ---
-In september 2019 startte Sammy Baloji een doctoraat in Artistic Research getiteld 'Contemporary Kasala and Lukasa: towards a Reconfiguration of Identity and Geopolitics' aan Sint Lucas Antwerpen.
-Een onderzoeksproject in de kunsten over het creëren van nieuwe Memory Devices, gebaseerd op twee bestaande memory devices die gebruikt worden door verschillende Luba-groepen in de DRC; Kasala, een ceremonieel gedicht en Lukasa, een geheugenbord dat gebruikt wordt bij rituele voorstellingen.
-De twee groepen die deze memory devices gebruiken werden tijdens het koloniale tijdperk verdeeld door grenzen die werden getrokken tussen de voormalige provincies Kasai en Katanga.
-De kunstwerken die in het kader van dit onderzoeksproject zijn gemaakt, zijn bedoeld om deze groepen weer bij elkaar te brengen door middel van een verhaal dat deels persoonlijk, deels historisch en deels fictief is.
-De volgende twee projecten zijn ontwikkeld als onderdeel van dit onderzoek en belichten verschillende aspecten van Sammy's onderzoek en zijn artistieke praktijk.
+In September 2019, Sammy Baloji started a PhD in Artistic Research entitled ‘Contemporary Kasala and Lukasa: towards a Reconfiguration of Identity and Geopolitics’ at Sint Lucas Antwerp.
+A research project in the arts on creating new memory devices based on two existing memory devices used by different Luba groups in the DRC; Kasala, a ceremonial poem and Lukasa, a memory board used in ritual performances.
+The two groups using these memory devices were divided during the colonial era by borders drawn between the former provinces of Kasai and Katanga.
+The artworks created as part of this research project aim to bring these groups back together through a narrative that is part personal, part historical and part fictional.
+The following two projects were developed as part of this research and highlight different aspects of Sammy's research and his artistic practice.

 ***The Long Hand, 2022***